At City Beach Residential College, we provide support to gifted students while they live and learn away from their families.

-The College is led by Dr Chris Chuck, the College Manager.
-Chris has worked at the College as a supervisor and manager for eight years.
+The College is led by Mr Shaun Breukelaar, the College Manager.
+Shaun has worked at the College as a supervisor, senior supervisor and manager for eight years.
 He is passionate about giving gifted country students the opportunity to attend exceptional schools in Perth that specialise in gifted education.
 He is dedicated to providing the best possible boarding experience to young people.

 The College has dedicated supervisors who are experienced in providing support and supervision to students.
 The supervisors are well respected by students and parents.They establish strong relationships with students and provide as much support as possible to parents to help them parent from afar.

 Our staff also include administration and finance officers, cooks, cleaners, a laundry hand and a grounds person.

 Schools with Gifted and Talented Programs

 Students currently at the College attend the following schools:

 - John Curtin College of the Arts

 City Beach Residential College and the College Manager are supported by a Local Input Networking and Communications (LINC) committee.

 The LINC committee is formed with the fundamental purpose of enabling parents and members of the community to: